 The technical aspects of long exposure photography are fairly simple.
-You’ll need a tripod, as working with a lower shutter speed means hand shake will be a factor.
-For this reason, you should also set your camera to either a two second timer or use a shutter release, as even the press of your finger on the shutter can cause vibration that will spoil a long exposure shot.
+You’ll need a tripod, as working with a slower shutter speed means handshake will be a factor.
+For this reason, you should also set your camera to either a two-second timer or use a shutter release, as even the press of your finger on the shutter can cause vibration that will spoil a long exposure shot.

 The settings are what makes a long exposure.
 You’ll need to set your shutter speed – so use either shutter priority or full manual mode.
 Then, you’ll have to take some test images to establish the correct speed.

 Focus is harder to find when using ND filters or in darker settings, as the reduction in light means your autofocus will struggle – although shining a torch on your subject can help the camera find focus.
 You can use manual focus to avoid any AF mishaps – which also allows you to use live view to help frame shots in darker conditions.
 Take some test shots to establish the correct focus, then tape the focus ring in place with duct tape to ensure it doesn’t change.

 If shooting in daylight, you’ll most likely need to use an ND filter.
 A neutral density filter blocks out light to allow your shutter to open up for longer.
 Each ‘stop’ of a filter reduces the amount of light entering a camera by a factor of 2:

 1 stop = 21 = 2 = ND2

 2 stops = 22 = 2 x 2 = 4 = ND4

 3 stops = 23 = 2 x 2 x 2 = 8 = ND8

 4 stops = 24 = 2 x 2 x 2 x 2 = 16 = ND16